code-312/ceic-jekyll/pages/services/sample-page.md

     eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
   image: "/assets/images/fievel.webp"
-- template: text-area
-  text_area: "<h2>Squirrels</h2><p>Squirrels are members of the family Sciuridae,
-    a family that includes small or medium-size rodents.
-The squirrel family includes tree squirrels, ground squirrels (including chipmunks and prairie dogs, among others), and flying squirrels.
-Squirrels are indigenous to the Americas, Eurasia, and Africa, and were introduced by humans to Australia.</p><p></p>"

 ---